Manuja-Git/CICD_CapstoneProject/README.md

 ![image](https://github.com/user-attachments/assets/175fb12e-9c41-47f0-81c6-176177f092cd)

 # Step 7: Connect to the Docker server securely by using SSH key pair securely in local machine:
-Open the second terminal and connect to the Docker instance on an AWS EC2 server securely by using the following command with specified SSH key pair. ssh -i <key-pair> ubuntu@<Docker-instance-public-IP>
+Open the second terminal and connect to the Docker instance on an AWS EC2 server securely by using the following command with specified SSH key pair.
 This allows remote access and management of the Docker server from our local machine
 ![image](https://github.com/user-attachments/assets/21f33daf-4dbf-49f0-8020-d8672b210dbc)
 Change the hostname of the machine to "docker"
 $ sudo hostnamectl set-hostname docker
 Change the shell to bash to reflect the updated hostname.
 $ /bin/bash
 ![image](https://github.com/user-attachments/assets/a7262635-f96f-49e8-a299-0b7604170e4e)

 # Step 8: Installing Docker: